-In addition to organisational assessment criteria for empowerment grants, applicants of influencing, Innovate & Learn & sudden opportunity grants will also be assessed with the following criteria:
+In addition to organisational assessment criteria of applicants of empowerment grants, applicants of one-country influencing or sudden opportunity grants will be assessed with the following criteria:

 - 1. Governance and Integrity - The applicant has a coherent and realistic strategic plan. (review of the quality of formulation of objectives, intended results and indicators; explanation of strategic choices) - The applicant is accountable to and communicates effectively with its primary constituents/ beneficiaries.
-The applicant (management) encourages and supports internal learning and reflection processes. - The applicant is capable to mobilize sufficient financial resources, and (where relevant) nonmaterial resources from members/ supporters.
+The applicant (management) encourages and supports internal learning and reflection processes. - 2.
+Procurement and Finance Management - The quality of financial and administrative management is adequate to ensure financial accountability.
+(Budget, funding plan, financial management, financial report) - 3.
+Programme and Project Management - The applicant has an appropriate monitoring and evaluation process (documentation & data collection, involvement of stakeholders, quality of analysis and learning) - 4.
+Human Resources - The applicant has an appropriate monitoring and evaluation process (documentation & data collection, involvement of stakeholders, quality of analysis and learning) and uses it for accountability and learning purposes. - The number, composition and expertise of staff is adequate in view of the applicant's objectives and programmes.